encryptogroup/tasty/README.md

 **TASTY is a Tool for Automating (i.e., describing, generating, executing, benchmarking, and comparing) efficient Secure Two-partY computation protocols using combinations of garbled circuits and homomorphic encryption techniques.**

+The source code of TASTY is available at [https://github.com/tastyproject/tasty](https://github.com/tastyproject/tasty).

 Publications
 ===